open-component-model/ocm-k8s-toolkit/docs/getting-started/transfer.md

 The replication controller can be used to transfer OCM components between different remote OCM repositories.
 This is useful for mirroring components or moving them between environments.

-In this guide, we will create an OCM component transfer it to a registry, and then use the OCM K8s Toolkit replication controller to transfer the component to another registry.
+In this guide, we will create an OCM component, transfer it to a registry, and then use the OCM K8s Toolkit replication controller to transfer the component to another registry.
 As source registry, we will use GitHub's Container registry and transfer the OCM component to a local registry running in our kind cluster.